Disease Guide ·Pyometra ·2026

 3How quickly does pyometra become fatal?

-Pyometra can become fatal within days if the uterus ruptures, spilling bacteria and pus into the abdomen and causing septic peritonitis.
-Closed pyometra is especially dangerous because the pressure builds faster.
-Even without rupture, the toxins released by the infection can cause kidney failure and organ damage.
-Once symptoms appear, it's an emergency — don't wait to see if it gets better.
-Early surgery has a much higher survival rate.
+Can become fatal within days if uterus ruptures, causing septic peritonitis.
+Closed pyometra is most dangerous - pressure builds faster.
+Bacterial toxins cause kidney failure and organ damage.
+Once symptoms appear, it's an emergency - early surgery has much higher survival rate.

 4At what age do dogs get pyometra?

-Pyometra can occur at any age in unspayed females, but it's most common in dogs over 6 years old.
-The risk increases with each heat cycle the dog goes through.
-Some dogs develop pyometra as young as 2-3 years old.
-By age 10, an estimated 25% of unspayed female dogs will have developed pyometra.
-The cumulative risk is one of the strongest arguments for spaying dogs that aren't intended for breeding.
+Any age in unspayed females, but most common over 6 years.
+Risk increases with each heat cycle.
+Some develop it as young as 2-3 years.
+By age 10, an estimated 25% of unspayed females have had pyometra - a strong argument for spaying.

 5Does spaying prevent pyometra?

-Yes — spaying completely eliminates the risk of pyometra because the uterus and ovaries are removed.
-It's the most effective prevention available.
-Spaying before the first heat cycle provides the lowest lifetime risk.
-Even spaying at an older age still eliminates future pyometra risk.
-A routine elective spay costs $200-$500, compared to $1,500-$4,000+ for emergency pyometra surgery — prevention is far cheaper and safer.
+Yes - spaying removes the uterus and ovaries, eliminating pyometra risk entirely.
+Spaying before the first heat provides lowest lifetime risk.
+Routine spay costs $200-$500 vs $1,500-$4,000+ for emergency surgery.
+Prevention is far cheaper and safer.

 6What is the difference between open and closed pyometra?